15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Seixal beach

 Next to the Seixal Natural Pools and Miradouro do Véu da Noiva there is another great sunrise spot on the north coast of Madeira.
-Seixal Beach is your go to spot if you want to feel sand between your toes while watching the sunrise.
+Seixal Beach is your go-to spot if you want to feel sand between your toes while watching the sunrise.
 Besides being a great spot for sunrise in Madeira, Seixal Beach is also one of the best beaches in Madeira!
 It’s one of the few beaches on the island that has sand.
 You can see the sunrise here directly in front of the beach.
-Surrounded by the tall green mountains and cliffs that dive straight into the ocean, this beach is one of our favourite that we have ever seen!
+Surrounded by the tall green mountains and cliffs that dive straight into the ocean, this beach is one of the favorites we have ever seen!

 Read more about Seixal beach in our complete guide

 Seixal Beach is located on the impressive jungle feel north coast of Madeira island, Portugal.
-From the main town of Madeira, Funchal, it’s about 45 minutes driving over 40 kilometres.
+From the main town of Madeira, Funchal, its about a 45-minute drive over 40 kilometers.
 You can easily combine a visit to this incredible beach with the Porto Moniz Natural Pools and the Seixal Natural Pools.
-You can find Seixal Beach under it’s name on Google Maps, or Praia do Porto do Seixal in Portuguese.
+You can find Seixal Beach under its name on Google Maps, or Praia do Porto do Seixal in Portuguese.
 There are a few other beaches in the area such as Laje Beach, but the popular and most beautiful beach is known as Seixal Beach with the stunning backdrop of green cliffs.

 Cristo Rei statue

-The Cristo Rei statue is located in Garajau and provides a spectacular 180 degree views over the ocean and a beautiful view on Funchal city.
+The Cristo Rei statue is located in Garajau and provides spectacular 180-degree views over the ocean and a beautiful view on Funchal city.
 Facing east, this viewpoint is a great place to watch the sunrise and soak in the ocean breeze.
-It’s maybe not the most spectacular photo spot, but yo can still get some really nice pictures of the stairs going down behind the statue.
+It’s maybe not the most spectacular photo spot, but you can still get some really nice pictures of the stairs going down behind the statue.
 The view on Funchal is also beautiful and you can even see Desertas Islands from here.

 How to get to Cristo Rei statue